g0rbe/CEH/06_System_Hacking.md

 ## Covering tracks

 After gaining access, escalating privileges, executing applications, the next step is to wipe the evidence.
-In this phase, attacker removes all the event logs, error messages and other evidence to prevent its attack from being discovered easily.
+In this phase, the attacker removes all the event logs, error messages, and other evidence to prevent its attack from being discovered easily.

 Common techniques: